 Throughout its range, Ducati combines sophisticated, race-derived technology with unique brand characteristics such as Desmodromic valve control, 90° L-twin cylinder engines, innovative chassis solutions, benchmark electronics, unique sound and Italian Design.

-For 2016, the official factory Ducati Team confirms the riders, Andrea Dovizioso (Italy) and Andrea Iannone (Italy) for the second year in a row.
-As was over the past three years, Michele Pirro will be the official test-rider, taking part as a wild card in a handful of races, while two-times World Champion Casey Stoner will be back with Ducati acting as test-rider and brand ambassador.
-Danilo Petrucci will carry on racing with the Pramac Racing Team, the only factory-supported Ducati team in MotoGP, and will be joined by Britain’s Scott Redding.
-Also part of the 2016 line-up, satellite Ducati teams will compete such as Avintia Racing, winner of the 2015 “Open” MotoGP title with Hector Barbera and Loris Baz, and Team Aspar with Yonny Hernandez and Eugene Laverty.
+For 2017, the factory Ducati Team has confirmed the Italian rider Andrea Dovizioso, who has been joined by three-time MotoGP world champion Jorge Lorenzo from Spain.
+Michele Pirro continues to be the official test-rider, taking part as a wild-card in a handful of races, while two-time World Champion Casey Stoner remains with Ducati as special test-rider and brand ambassador.
+Danilo Petrucci carries on racing with Pramac Racing, the only factory-supported Ducati team in MotoGP, together with Britain’s Scott Redding.
+The 2017 MotoGP line-up also includes satellite Ducati teams such as Avintia Racing with Hector Barbera and Loris Baz, and Team Aspar with Alvaro Bautista and Karel Abraham.

 Ducati motorcycles are delivered to owners in 90 countries worldwide and, with primary focus on the European, North-American and Asia Pacific.
 Ducati has over 780 dealerships and the following 12 subsidiaries:

 - Brazil – (Ducati do Brasil)

 - Canada – (Ducati Canada Inc)